Can TSA Seize Cash?

 A minimalist approach involves simply asserting constitutional rights in one of the following ways:

-• If you are questioned by TSA or law enforcement about how much cash you have, you can say: “I do not answer questions.”
+- If the TSA or law enforcement asks you how much cash you have, you can say, “I do not answer questions.”

-• If asked additional questions, remain silent, restate your previous statement, or say: “Why do you ask?”
+- If asked additional questions, remain silent, restate your previous statement, or say: “Why do you ask?” or “Am I legally required to answer these questions?”

-• Keep in mind that the airport probably has a video surveillance system that is recording the encounter.
-Your attorney might later be able to get that video.
+- Keep in mind that the airport probably has a video surveillance system recording the encounter.
+Your attorney might later be able to obtain that video.

-• When appropriate, you can slowly walk away to see if the law enforcement officer will order you to stop or physically detain you.
+- When appropriate, you can slowly start to walk away to see if the law enforcement officer orders you to stop or physically detains you.

-• If your money is seized, ask for a receipt without arguing with the person who seized the money.
+- If your money is seized, wait for a receipt without arguing with the person who seized the money.

-• If you are not given a receipt, your attorney can later find out how to get a copy of the receipt.
+- If you are not given a receipt, your attorney can later find out how to get a copy of it.

-• Remember the exact time and location of the detention so that your attorney can later obtain the video surveillance of the encounter.
+- Remember the exact time and location of the detention (or take pictures of the area) so that your attorney can later obtain the video surveillance of the encounter.

 Alternatively, a person might fully cooperate and waive their rights by doing the following:

-• Give the officer the code to unlock your cell phone and access your private information (which might make it more likely they will seize and keep the cell phone as “evidence”).
+- Give the officer the code to unlock your cell phone and access your private information (which might make it more likely they will seize it as “evidence”).

-• Make statements that help the officer obtain “probable cause” including:
+- Make statements that help the officer obtain “probable cause” for the seizure, including the following:

-• whether you do or do not have a criminal record; or
+- whether you have a criminal record; or

 If the officer develops probable cause that the money was involved in a drug crime or money laundering, the evidence gathered can be used against you to justify the seizure.
 By remaining silent, it might be less likely that the officer will develop probable cause to seize the money.